 My way into this story wasn’t though the politics, the battles, conditions of the trenches or the horror.
 I knew about that in a generic sense, a left over from O levels (I failed history).
-My way in was through Talbot House, “an oasis of calm and compassion”, and through the life of the generous, big-hearted Tubby Clayton.
+My way in was through Talbot House, “An oasis of calm and compassion”, and through the life of the generous, big-hearted Tubby Clayton.
 He was an army chaplain and a prolific writer, which is one reason we can get close to him.
-He worked tirelessly for the soldiers in the Everyman’s Club or on the front line.
+He worked tirelessly for the soldiers whether they were in the Everyman’s Club or on the front line.
 The individual stories he told of men looking for their brothers and friends, the musical shows and the lost souls.
 He was a man of his time and when you read his work you’ll see he was pro-war, but in that he gave meaning and reason to the soldiers’ lives and their cause.

 In Poperinge, the First World War came alive for me.
 Beyond the walls of Talbot House, I could see the town filled with military personnel, equipment, trucks, trains, the Chinese construction workers, the locals, their children and of course lines of troops making their way to Ypres.
 We set off to follow that route to Ypres and the “Front”.